jorzel/hashnode/ckwne8m2q07y92ds10k3i12bm.md

 Application core, that is agonostic about external services and dependencies, should provide orchestration of whole business process exploiting existing ports.
 There are two types of ports:
 - primary port, that is an entry exposing application core to outside world.
 It is usually a fascade **called** by a primary adapter (e.g. REST API, CLI, etc.),
 - secondary port, enables application core to communicate with external world (e.g. database, mail sender, etc).
-It is an interface that is **imlemented ** by a secondary adapter.
+It is an interface that is **implemented ** by a secondary adapter.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1638306569956/jwHimA9Nkw.png)